 Track record of WAAF and IHCC:

-- Thousands of AIDS patients provided with end-of-life care, ensuring a dignified death
+- 1463 AIDS patients provided with end-of-life care, ensuring a dignified death

-- Millions of Ghanaians reached with sexual and reproductive health, including HIV, education
+- 3.8 million Ghanaians reached with sexual and reproductive health, including HIV, education

-- Millions of Ghanaians reached with education on infectious diseases such as tuberculosis, malaria, etc.
+- 4.4 million Ghanaians reached with education on infectious diseases such as tuberculosis, malaria, etc.

-- Thousands provided with HIV treatment including antiretroviral treatment, full treatment of tuberculosis, malaria, etc.
+- 6200 provided with HIV treatment including antiretroviral treatment, full treatment of tuberculosis, malaria, etc.

-- Thousands of children saved from mother-to-child transmission of HIV, contributing to Ghana’s national efforts in this regard
+- 2400 children saved from mother-to-child transmission of HIV, contributing to Ghana’s national efforts in this regard

-- Hundreds of vulnerable children helped to enrol, stay and complete education up to at least secondary school level and others assisted to enrol into vocational schools
+- 368 vulnerable children helped to enrol, stay and complete education up to at least secondary school level and others assisted to enrol into vocational schools

 - Ongoing medical outreaches to schools, targeting the youth and hard to reach communities reaching out to the marginalized with health education, screening and testing of various health conditions.